-- The information and presentation of information on the About Us page can contribute to the success of your business
+- The information and presentation on the About Us page can contribute to the success of your business.

 Your company's website is an important digital asset that allows you to be discovered and connect with customers more easily.
 That being said, it's important to include an About Us page on your site that introduces and defines your business.
 Here’s how to write a great About section for your brand.